 - Experience with Micro Service & API technology.

-As a client, never agree to a dedicated development team that does not include a Software Architect, while looking to implement enterprise software development project using Agile.
+As a client, looking to implement an enterprise software development project using Agile, never agree to a dedicated development team that does not include a Software Architect.

 As a software vendor, never start implementing an Agile enterprise-grade project without a Software Architect.

-While the above are just some of the ways an Agile enterprise software development project can be damaged or, even, driven into ground altogether, your familiarity with these hazards and perils and your timely effort to prevent them affecting your project are essential to ensure this project’s success.
+The above are just some of the ways an Agile enterprise software development project can be damaged or, even, driven into ground altogether.
+However, your familiarity with these hazards and perils and your timely action to prevent them from affecting your project are essential to ensure this project’s success.